FAQs for Executive back pay

 The PA represents the value of the benefits you earned during the year under your employer-sponsored pension plan.
 Your PA will reduce your RRSP deduction limit for the following year.

-Once the retroactive amounts owing to you are paid, your pay file will be updated and this information will be transferred to the Pension Centre, where pension payments made to you for the corresponding period will be re-calculated and processed.
-If you are about to retire, your pension will be adjusted once the Pension Centre receives your updated salary history.
+Once the retroactive amounts owing to you are paid, your pay file will be updated and this information will be transferred to the Government of Canada Pension Centre, where pension payments made to you for the corresponding period will be re-calculated and processed.
+If you are about to retire, your pension will be adjusted once the Government of Canada Pension Centre receives your updated salary history.

 The adjustments will be calculated as if the salary revisions had been approved on the effective dates.
 Therefore, the value of your disability payments will be recalculated.